aplteam/Markdown2HTML/README.md

 The `Markdown2HTML` user command allows you to convert one or more Markdown text files to HTML files with ease.

+The user command also allows you to convert any markdown file under program control using the [MarkAPL](https://github.com/aplteam/markapl) class.

 `Markdown2HTML` comes with:

 1. A user command script that makes the stuff in the workspace useable from the user command framework.